pa28/PiDP-8-sim-cpp/README.md

 moment anyway, but you are welcome to poke around and try things out if you are brave and have lots of time.

+After a four year hiatus I am starting work on this again.
+I'm no longer sure what my original goals are, but I recently got my PiDP 8I running again and now I'm looking for a system that lets me re-live my youth working with a simple PDP 8e teleprinter and paper tape.
+The ```simd``` software available is great, but overkill for me.

 ## Prerequisites.

 ### Antlr4 and Antlr4 C++ Runtime for C++17 Google Test